fb-co/devsbunker/CONTRIBUTING.md

 Please take a look at the [run](https://github.com/fb-co/devsBunker#run) section in our README.md

 devsBunker has been built with Vue.js, Node.js, GraphQL and MongoDB.
-Any other major improvement must go under maintainers' approval.
+Any major switch to different technologies must go under maintainers' approval.

 ## How can I contribute?